 Oklahoma SCS/NRCS Retired Employees met at the Golden Corral Buffet at 520 South MacArthur Blvd. in Oklahoma City.
-Thirty-five people were in attendance.
-Many attendees arrived early for visiting before the meeting was called to order.
+Twenty-six people were in attendance.
+The meeting minutes, attendees list and the newsletter can be found below.